Rate this article 4.91666666666666751 based on 12 reviews

 A subsidiary in Hong Kong is one of the available business forms for foreign investors and entrepreneurs who choose to expand their activities.
 Unlike the branch or the representative office, the subsidiary is essentially a distinct legal entity that can carry on the activities of the mother company.

-Our Hong Kong company formation agents can help foreign companies interested in establishing their presence here to choose between the subsidiary and the branch office.
+Our experts in company formation in Hong Kong can help foreign companies interested in establishing their presence here to choose between the subsidiary and the branch office.

 The basic requirements for a subsidiary include: